-I work as a freelance illustrator / designer and creating illustrations for stationery, children’s bedding and decor, colouring books, editorial, toys and more.
+Hi, I’m Flora Waycott!
+I work as a freelance illustrator/designer and creating illustrations for stationery, children’s bedding and decor, colouring books, editorial, toys and more.
 I’ve loved drawing, making and sewing things with my Mum since I was little.
 I worked as a textile designer in London for two years, which gave me a wonderful grounding for working with patterns and colour, as well as using processes like screen printing, dyeing and embroidery.
 Spending my days drawing and painting makes me happy.

 Describe your workspace and why it works for you?

-I have just set up my new workspace and I’m slowly getting used to it!
+I have just set up my new workspace and am slowly getting used to it!
 I live in a cute open plan apartment with my desk set up by the large French doors, which look out on to a courtyard.
-I do all of my drawing and painting here and my computer for digital work.
+All of my drawing, painting and digital work are done in my apartment.
 I love to get out and about for drawing – it can be lonely sitting in a house by yourself all day – so I like to take my sketchbook to a park or a cafe to draw too.
 I always stop to cook dinner, but I occasionally work into the evening and some of my best work can happen at 3am!

-What’s the first thing your ever drew for someone else?
+What’s the first thing you ever drew for someone else?

 When I was 12, my Dad was writing a monthly gardening column for a newspaper in Japan and he asked me to be the illustrator.
 I was paid £5 per illustration!